-The ordinary resolution proposed in Proposal 11 is required periodically under the Act and is customary for public limited companies incorporated under the laws of England and Wales.
+The ordinary resolution proposed in Proposal 9 is required periodically under the Act and is customary for public limited companies incorporated under the laws of England and Wales.
 This authorization is required as a matter of English law and is not otherwise required for other companies listed on the NYSE or organized within the United States.

 Under the Act, directors are, with certain exceptions (such as in connection with employees' share schemes), unable to allot, or issue, shares without being authorized either by the shareholders in a general meeting or by a company's articles of association.
-At the 2016 annual general meeting, our shareholders authorized us to allot equity securities up to an aggregate nominal amount of US\$875,000, and, in connection with an offer by way of a rights issue, comprising equity securities, as defined in the Act, up to a further aggregate nominal amount of US\$875,000.
-Unlike most companies listed on the NYSE with perpetual authority under their charter or articles of incorporation, our authority only continues until the earlier of the next annual general meeting of the Company or August 31, 2017.
+At the 2017 annual general meeting, our shareholders authorized us to allot equity securities up to an aggregate nominal amount of US\$866,000, and, in connection with an offer by way of a rights issue, comprising equity securities, as defined in the Act, up to a further aggregate nominal amount of US\$866,000.
+Unlike most companies listed on the NYSE with perpetual authority under their charter or articles of incorporation, our authority only continues until the earlier of the next annual general meeting of the Company or close of business on August 31, 2018.
 After that time, it must be renewed.